All India Institute of Medical Sciences, Mangalagiri

-All India Institute of Medical Sciences, Mangalagiri (AIIMS Mangalagiri) is a medical research public higher education institute located in the Mangalagiri Tadepalle Municipal Corporation in Guntur district, in the Indian state of Andhra Pradesh.
-It is one of the four "Phase-IV" All India Institutes of Medical Sciences (AIIMS) announced in July 2014.
-It is located in proximity to the district headquarter Guntur.
-The foundation stone was laid by J. P. Nadda (Union Minister of Health), M. Venkaiah Naidu (Vice President of India) and N. Chandrababu Naidu (Chief Minister of Andhra Pradesh).
-Along with Guntur Medical College, NRI Hospital and numerous reputed medical organisations in this region, the AIIMS-MG in Guntur contributes in making Guntur a medical powerhouse of the state.
+All India Institute of Medical Sciences, Mangalagiri (AIIMS Mangalagiri) is a medical research public higher education institute located in the Mangalagiri, Amaravati, Guntur district, in the Andhra Pradesh ,state of India.

-According to the IIRF 2025 rankings, AIIMS Mangalagiri has been ranked 29th among all medical institutes in India, 8th in the South Zone, and has secured the 1st position in Andhra Pradesh, making it the top-ranked medical institute in the state.
+According to the IIRF 2025 rankings, AIIMS Mangalagiri has been ranked 29th among all medical institutes in India, 8th in the South Zone, and 1st in Andhra Pradesh.

 History

-In July 2014, in the budget speech for 2014–15, the Minister of Finance Arun Jaitley announced a budget of ₹500 crore for setting up four new AIIMS, in Andhra Pradesh, West Bengal, the Vidarbha region of Maharashtra and the Purvanchal region in Uttar Pradesh, the so-called "Phase-IV" institutes.
+In July 2014, during the 2014–15 budget speech, the Minister of Finance Arun Jaitley announced an allocation of ₹500 crore for the establishment of four new “Phase-IV” All India Institutes of Medical Sciences (AIIMS) in Andhra Pradesh, West Bengal, the Vidarbha region of Maharashtra, and the Purvanchal region of Uttar Pradesh.

-In October 2015 the AIIMS at Manglagiri was approved by the cabinet at a cost of ₹1618 crore.
-Construction work on the permanent campus started in September 2017.
+The AIIMS at Mangalagiri, Andhra Pradesh, was approved by the Union Cabinet in October 2015 at an estimated cost of ₹1,618 crore.
+Construction of the permanent campus began in September 2017, and the foundation stone was laid by Union Health Minister J. P. Nadda, Vice President of India M. Venkaiah Naidu, and Andhra Pradesh Chief Minister N. Chandrababu Naidu.

 Academics

-AIIMS Manglagiri commenced the 2018-19 academic session from a temporary campus at Siddhartha Medical College with 50 students.
-In the 2019-20 academic year, 50 more students joined the institute.
+AIIMS Mangalagiri commenced the 2018–19 academic session from a temporary campus at Siddhartha Medical College with 50 students.
+In the 2019–20 academic year, 50 more students joined the institute.
 The first batch at the permanent campus was the 2020-21 batch with 125 students.
 The outpatient department at the permanent campus started operating in March 2019.
 The inpatient department started in January 2021.